damianhakert/damianhakert.github.io/source/handbook/general_onboarding.md

 1. [YouTube](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg)

+* Add yourself to the team page.
+Follow this doc with information about how to do it.

 * Learn how to use our Internal Issue Trackers:

 We use GitLab Issues to raise awareness, discuss and propose solutions for various issues related to any aspect of our business.
 The most common Issues are created in the following projects: